Xilinx/Vitis-AI/tvm/docs/running_on_zynq.md

 $ python3 -f "PATH_TO_COMPILED_MODEL"/mxnet_resnet_18/ -d "PATH_TO_COMPILED_MODEL"/mxnet_resnet_18/libdpu
 ```

-This script runs the model mxnet_resnet_18 model compiled using the TVM-Vitis flow on an image and produce the classification result.
+This script runs the model mxnet_resnet_18 model compiled using the TVM with Vitis AI flow on an image and produce the classification result.